DickersonLab/IDCC-SAM/README.md

-This is the official code repository for IDCC-SAM (Immunocytochemistry Dataset Cell Counting-Segment Anything Model), a pipeline leveraging SAM's zero-shot capability for cell counting in Immunocytochemistry images without a need for manual labels.
+This is the official code repository for IDCC-SAM (Immunocytochemistry Dataset Cell Counting using Segment Anything Model), a novel end-to-end pipeline that leverages the Segment Anything Model (SAM) for fully automatic cell counting in immunocytochemistry datasets.
+By employing a zero-shot approach, IDCC-SAM eliminates the need for labeled training data, offering significant improvements over both supervised and zero-shot benchmark methods.
+Our results demonstrate the effectiveness and adaptability of IDCC-SAM in three diverse datasets, showcasing its potential to advance the state-of-the-art in automated cell counting tasks.

 IDCC-SAM utilizes the Meta AI's Segment Anything Model (SAM), pretrained on a 11 million images and 1.1billion masks, to segment and count cells in Immunocytochemistry cellular images.

 ![SAM design](IDCC-SAM_Architecture_Diagram.png?raw=true)

 To reproduce our results, you may follow the steps below: